nikita715/mossclient/README.md

 # Mossclient

-This is a simple client for Moss plagiarism analyzer
+This is a simple client for [Moss](http://theory.stanford.edu/~aiken/moss/) plagiarism analyzer

 ## Usage

+1. Obtain the moss id by following the [Moss](http://theory.stanford.edu/~aiken/moss/) registration instructions.
+You will find the id in the middle of the submision script in your mailbox.

-Add this in your build.gradle
+2. Add this in your build.gradle

 ```
 repositories {